Swedish International Agricultural Network Initiative: Membership

 SIANI membership is free and open to all interested individuals working on issues of agriculture and food security and registered via the SIANI website.
 SIANI's membership base is primarily academics from Sweden but is open to anyone, and members can be found in both of the Americas, Africa and Asia.
 There are also a number of members from civil society organizations, government agencies and the private sector.
 Members have an opportunity to contribute to the formation of the annual work plan through the annual members’ meeting.

 Impact

-In collaboration with partners SIANI has built a robust body of work and the network has a broad global outreach.
+In collaboration with its partners, SIANI has built a robust body of work and the network has a broad global outreach.
 Among other things, supporting Swedish work on antimicrobial resistance, initiated a strategy for developing urban agroforestry work in Gothenburg, and helped to create the Agroforestry Network.
 SIANI raised the issue of food waste with its implications for global food chains, and highlighted that social protection systems have a greater impact if they are designed with a food and nutrition perspective in mind.
 The SIANI event about soils in Malmö created interest among government officials and led to a request for training of decision-makers in southern Sweden.